Ladicle/kubectl-check/README.md

 $ kubectl create deployment hello --image=not/found
 deployment.apps/hello created

-$ kubectl diagnose deploy hello
+$ kubectl check deploy hello
 Deployment "default/hello" is not available (0/1):

 [ErrImagePull] Pod/hello-7d8df5b78-5zj6x/Container{found}: rpc error: code = Unknown desc = Error response from daemon: pull access denied for not/found, repository does not exist or may require 'docker login': denied: requested access to the resource is denied (restarted x0)